Purpose of this document

 - Cross-substrate dialogue: Only transformer-to-transformer conversation

-3.1 The SSM Approach
+3.1 the SSM approach

 AAP uses Self-Similarity Matrices (SSM) to measure behavioral similarity.
-Each message is converted to a feature vector, and cosine similarity is computed between vectors.3.2 Feature Components
+Each message is converted to a feature vector, and cosine similarity is computed between vectors.3.2 feature components

-The feature vector combines three components:| Component | Weight | Description |
+The feature vector combines three components:

 - Uses sklearn’s